CITC's Nepali team visit the UK

 It was wonderful for the CITC teachers to be welcomed so warmly by the schools where they observed and participated in a huge variety of lessons from Early Years right up to Upper Secondary level.
 This provided an amazing insight into the delivery of a range of child centred teaching and learning methods and enabled them to appreciate how various learning theories can be applied in practice.
 They were also invited to staff and school council meetings.
 CITC strongly promotes the employment of Nepalese female teachers to act as role models and catalysts of change and as such it was especially valuable for the teachers to see so many female role models in the UK teaching profession, a huge cultural difference to Nepal where teaching is still very male dominated, particularly within senior positions.

 Chhrring: “Thanks to CITC I have been able to develop as a teacher.
-I have many proud moments such as teaching my students handwashing skills, creating displays for my classroom and reading story books.
+I have many proud moments such as creating displays for my classroom and reading story books.
 My trip to the UK has shown me lots of useful teaching methods.”

 Llami: “Thank you so much to CITC for giving me this opportunity to learn new skills to take back to my class.”